 Standard FDIC insurance covers consumer deposits up to $250,000 and $500,000 on joint accounts.

 All Apple Bank CDs come with a minimum deposit requirement of $1,000.

-To put the offers above in perspective, the current national average on a 12 month CD and a 3 year CD sit at just 0.16% and 0.25% APY, respectively according to FDIC data.
+To put the offers above in perspective, the current national average on a 12 month CD and a 5 year CD sit at just 1.76% and 1.41% APY, respectively according to FDIC data.
 However, the best CD rates from online banks are near 5.50% and 4.50% APY for the same respective terms.

 All Apple Bank CDs feature daily compounding interest that is credited to your account either monthly or quarterly.

 Early Withdrawal Penalties & Grace Period

 If there’s a chance you may need some of your funds prior to the maturity of your CD, you may want to shop around for other banks or credit unions or go with a variable rate savings product that allows for fee-free withdrawals.
 CDs are designed to provide a fixed rate for a fixed period of time.